 - Teachers will set and post written standards consistent with the school code of conduct for their own classes at the beginning of the school year.
-These standards must be respected by their students. - Staff members of Chelsea Elementary must address any misbehaviour on school premises, during virtual learning, or on field-trips. - A student who does not respect the words or actions of a staff member is to be reported immediately to the Principal.
+These standards must be respected by their students. - Staff members of Chelsea Elementary must address any misbehaviour on school premises or on field-trips. - A student who does not respect the words or actions of a staff member is to be reported immediately to the Principal.
 Staff members are asked to report any suspicious behaviour, graffiti, theft or vandalism to the Principal. - When a student is asked to relinquish possession of any of the above prohibited articles, staff members are required to bring it to the Principal.

 Criminal Code - All students, staff, and parents are expected to abide by the Criminal Code of Canada.
-Standard school-related consequences.SuspensionPolice involvement Western Quebec All parents, students, and staff must follow the policies Standard school-related School Board of the WQSB. consequences.
-School and/or Board sanctions.
+Standard school-related consequences.SuspensionPolice involvement Western Quebec School Board - All parents, students, and staff must follow the policies of the WQSB. - Standard school-related consequences. - School and/or Board sanctions.